susannecoates/meta-es-for-hyperparam-opt/Readme.md

 ---

-## 📜 License
+## License

 MIT License.
 See `LICENSE` file for details.
-This project is for educational purposes and is not affiliated with Hugging Face or any other organization.
-The code is provided "as-is" without warranty of any kind.
-Use at your own risk.
-The author is not responsible for any damages or losses resulting from the use of this code.
-By using this code, you agree to the terms of the license.

 ---

-## 👩‍💻 Author
+## Author

-Developed by Susanne Coates using Hugging Face Transformers and the GLUE benchmark dataset.
-The work is is inspired by the conference papers, "Enhancing Evolutionary Algorithms through
-Meta-Evolution Strategies," and "Evolutionary Cognitive Prompting for Enhancing the Capabilities of Language Models," both by Oliver Kramer.
+The work in this project was implemented by Dr. Susanne Coates and is based on the conference papers, "Enhancing Evolutionary Algorithms through Meta-Evolution Strategies," and "Evolutionary Cognitive Prompting for Enhancing the Capabilities of Language Models," both by Prof. Dr. Oliver Kramer, Carl v.
+Ossietzky University of Oldenburg, Germany.